SirSgtCire/Story-Engine/README.md

 3. Crisis
 4. Climax
 5. Resolution
-- Each layer of story MUST answer these building block questions:
+Each layer of story MUST answer these building block questions.
+- We define the different layers
 1. Beats (the smallest unit of story)
 2. Scenes (basic building blocks of story)
 3. Sequences / Chapters (minor life stages in story)